Ammoh-Moringa/Neighborhood/README.md

 Amos Kiprotich

 ### Description
-The Awards(DIAMONAWWWARDS) is a django appliction which is basically a clone of the Awwwards.It allows users to post a project where the project is reviewed by other users using the application.
+Neighborhood(HoodTown) is a django application.
+It is a neighborhood watch which helps the community in identifying various neighborhoods,, it helps also in identifying various departments easily, for example,, Police department and Hospital Departments.

 ## SetUp and Installations